Who and where are you from?

 What is your driving force?

-What kind of work you do and why?
+What kind of work do you do and why?

 I have recently been scouring vintage photographs especially of the Victorian and Edwardian Era , looking for an expression or look that I feel transcends time.
 Occasionally there is something I instantly recognize in a face as familiar and that will become my subject..
 It appeals to me that though this person is long gone, the story that is captured in their expression remains.
 I seek to resurrect their story and set it into a present and abstracted construct.
 I incorporate found objects, fabrics, gold leaf and organic elements into my current paintings.
 I like the physical layers they help to create and feel those layers act as metaphors for times past.